akmalrizaev/DSA/README.md

    - [Divide and Conquer](#divide-and-conquer)
    - [Graph Algorithms](#graph-algorithms)

+---

+## Introduction

+Algorithms and Data Structures are fundamental to computer science and programming.
+They form the foundation for solving complex problems efficiently.
+Mastering these concepts can help you:

+- Write efficient code.
+- Perform well in coding interviews.
+- Understand how software and systems work under the hood.

+This repository is aimed at beginners as well as experienced programmers who wish to revisit or deepen their understanding of these topics.

+---

 ## Big O Notation

 Big O Notation is a mathematical representation used to describe the performance or complexity of an algorithm.
 It provides an upper bound on the time or space required by an algorithm as a function of the input size (n).